 - Cases of flood or fire to the partner landlord's own properties, resulting in the tenant needing to be re-housed. - Where, under a partner landlord policy, a person can succeed the tenancy, but the property is inappropriate. - Applicants whose home is subject to demolition or refurbishment by one of the partner landlords. - Applicants who have completed a resettlement programme in an approved resettlement scheme.
-See Appendix 9 for further details. - Applicants owed a duty under the Rent (Agricultural) Act 1976. - Applicants under the National Witness Protection Scheme. - A suitably adapted property becomes vacant and meets the needs of an applicant in emergency band. - Any other management case where the issue is of a specialist nature including assisting Social Services and housing management and/or emergency.
+See Appendix 9 for further details. - > Applicants owed a duty under the Rent (Agricultural) Act 1976. - > Applicants under the National Witness Protection Scheme. - A suitably adapted property becomes vacant and meets the needs of an applicant in emergency band.

+Any other management case where the issue is of a specialist nature including assisting Social Services and housing management and/or emergency.

-Direct offers will be appropriate and suitable to the applicants needs9 and approved by a senior manager.
+Direct offers will be appropriate and suitable to the applicants needs and approved by a senior manager.
 Any Partner or participating landlord can be approached for a direct offer.
+An applicant will only receive one direct offer of accommodation.
+Refusing a direct offer may lead to an application being cancelled.